akshatgupta95/Light-Registration/README.md

 This a light-weight registration (subscription and unsubscription) tool built using Python Flask, HTML/CSS.
 The subscriptions are stored/queried using sqlite3.

+Send texts to Twilio verifed numbers.

-You may download the latest working release (Light Registration May 21, 2015).
+You may download the latest working release (Light Registration with Texting).

 ```
 ./light_reg